Aeltus/snowtricks/README.md

 This project is an exercice for php / symfony developpement cursus.

-You can find the result on : snowtricks.david-danjard.fr
+You can find the result on : http://snowtricks.david-danjard.fr

 You can find the differents steps I followed (in french) on my google drive : https://docs.google.com/document/d/1aW-uVnwYyqqIUXHV5Me9FfwSxytk6QkzY0daXqGzVxI/edit?usp=sharing